pacharanero/create-new-revealjs-template/README.md

 # create-new-revealjs-template

-Reveal.js template presentation as a GitHub repo Template
+Create a new [Reveal.js](https://github.com/hakimel/reveal.js) presentation from this GitHub Template repository.

-* Includes Reveal.js as a Git submodule so that its commit history is not confused with this presentation's history
+* Includes Reveal.js as a **Git submodule** so that Reveal.js's Git commit history is not confused with the presentation's Git commit history.
-* Makes future updating of Reveal.js version very easy
+* Makes future updating of Reveal.js version very easy (see [Updating](#updating-revealjs) below).
-* Reduces the size of the presentation repositories significantly
+* Reduces the size of the presentation repositories significantly.
+* Automatically creates update PRs via Dependabot (experimental).

 ## Usage

-1. Click 'Use This Template'
+1. Click the 'Use This Template' button.

-1. Name your presentation and it will be created in your own GitHub account/org
+1. Name your presentation repository and it will be created in your own GitHub account/org.

-1. Customise as necessary, by cloning locally (or even just using the Github editing UI)
+1. Customise as necessary, by cloning locally (or even just using the Github editing UI).
+See the [Reveal.js documentation](https://revealjs.com/markup/) for information on how to get started with Reveal.js, how to add features, and customise your presentations as necessary.

 1. If you clone the repo locally you also need to get the submodule files with `git submodule update --init --recursive`

 1. You can use any local server to serve the files.
-One option is live-server (install it with `npm install -g live-server' then type `live-server` in the command line).
-Using a local server gives you additional features such as live-reload and some of the more advanced Reveal.js features.
+One option is `live-server` (install it with `npm install -g live-server' then type `live-server` in the command line).
+Using a local server gives you additional features such as live-reload and some of the more advanced [Reveal.js](https://github.com/hakimel/reveal.js) features.

 1. Push completed slides back to GitHub